Rlopezra/rlopezra.GitHub.io/_posts/2020-12-25-Rose-Garden-Bayesian-Analysis.md

 I hope after these two examples that my professor’s explanation makes sense.
-A confidence interval looks at the event space horizontally by having a range where the true paramater can lie in, while a credible interval looks at the height of probability distribution
+A confidence interval looks at the event space horizontally by having a range where the true paramater can lie in, while a credible interval looks at the height of probability distribution returns the interval that is the most credible to occur.

 ## Creating Credible Intervals